 JMS Managing Director Mark Jackson said: “Being able to work at height for long periods safely and in comfort is essential on modern construction sites, especially when erecting steel and modular structures.

 “That’s why these Dingli rough terrain scissor lifts are so popular.
-Our customers know that hiring in the right platforms makes the difference between success and failure, and that can mean profit and loss.”
+Our customers know that hiring in the right platforms makes the difference between success failure, and that can mean profit or loss.”

 The Dingli 2223 JCPT RTA has a maximum working height of 22m, making it the tallest in the company’s rough terrain scissor lift range.

-Self-levelling hydraulic outriggers are an additional aid to stability for difficult sites.
+Self-levelling hydraulic outriggers are an additional aid for stability on difficult sites.
 It also has a full range of safety features as standard, including a tilt sensor alarm, all motion alarm, horn, and folding guard rails to aid access to confined spaces.